-ii) Uniform Local binary pattern (ULBP)
+2) Uniform Local Binary Pattern (ULBP)

 Due to the sensitiveness of LBP to image aberrations like rotation and noise, it was natural to refine the feature vectors without loss of any kind of essential information.
 Thus uniform LBP (ULBP) has at most two transitions from 0 to 1.